Blistered Shishito Peppers

 Substitutions and Variations

-- Dip them: in Beer Cheese Dip , Black Bean Hummus or soy sauce
+- Dip them in Beer Cheese Dip , Black Bean Hummus or a quick soy sauce and lime combo.

 Storage